 As a child, she was looked upon as severely shy & quiet and as she grew older her peers saw her as anti-social and then later conceited (mostly by other females).
 She always had appeared different in the eyes of her friends.
 And because of this she never felt that she fit in with society’s views.
 She struggled to define herself and hoped to find the definition from strangers that she easily trusted.
 Only because she didn’t trust to receive it from home as this was proven to not be important already.

 No one had time to give her love.
 No one had time to teach her values & respect.
 No one had the time to teach her how to read.
-School was hard for her.
+During school, reading assignments was hard for her.
 She struggled with every single subject and tried her best to do her homework alone.
 She tried her best to make good grades knowing that her mother or father wasn’t there to support or to assist her.
 Her parents didn’t even bother contacting the school for assistance with her learning disability (which wasn’t diagnosed until early adulthood).
 But her symptoms of having a learning disability has always been there since childhood.
 She loved math.
 And she loved science.
 She could read but she couldn’t comprehend the material at all.
 It didn’t matter how simple the content was.

 Her mom would tell her how smart and pretty she was.
 Smart for being smarter than her, the mom herself.
 And pretty for having adorable brown eyes and long curly hair.
 But no love in sight.
 This child doesn’t even know how to tell anyone she loves them.
 After being reunited with her father at 12 yrs old, she was finally introduced to a whole different level of attention.
 She was forced to say something that she has never heard or has never said to someone before.
 She was forced to say, “I love you”, as a reply.
 During the times when she got a chance to visit or speak with her dad, he would not leave her without saying, “I love you.”
 The child thought it was best saying this to her father over the phone as she was greatly shy and afraid of direct contact, no matter who it was.
 Still, she has never gotten used to saying these 3 words.